Table of Contents

 Perhaps the most critical thing I have exercised in my adult life.
 Cut out the negativity.

 Managing a family, two kids, an intense workload, and everything in between can be a lot.
-This is why negativity and individuals that contribute most to stress or negativity have no place in our proximity.
+This is why individuals that contribute most to stress or negativity have no place in our proximity.
 Sometimes, you need to cut some ties with folks you can identify as "energy thieves".

-To each their own, but identifying an energy thief in your life can significantly impact your mood and productiveness at work, and in life in general.
+To each their own, but identifying an energy thief in your life can significantly impact your mood and productiveness at work and in life in general.
 Cut out the negativity, and focus on the people that bring you joy and contribute to your well-being.